If you choose to represent yourself and you are pleading guilty, the following information explains:

 What to organise before going to court

 Before you go to court it can help to organise:

-- from your employer, family or people who know you well
+- character references from your employer, family or people who know you well

 - reports from doctors or counsellors you have seen